thegworld/gtx-browser/base/memory/raw_ptr.md

 ## AddressSanitizer support

-For years, AddressSanitizer has been the main tool for diagnosing memory corruption issues in Chromium.
+For years, AddressSanitizer has been the main tool for diagnosing memory corruption issues in GTx Browser.
 MiraclePtr alters the security properties of some of some such issues, so ideally it should be integrated with ASan.
 That way an engineer would be able to check whether a given use-after-free vulnerability is covered by the protection without having to switch between ASan and non-ASan